javascript-tutorial/en.javascript.info/1-js/08-error-handling/2-custom-errors/article.md

 Our errors should inherit from basic `Error` class and support basic error properties like `message`, `name` and, preferably, `stack`.
 But they also may have other properties of their own, e.g. `HttpError` objects may have `statusCode` property with a value like `404` or `403` or `500`.

-Technically, we can use standalone classes for our errors, because Javascript allows to use `throw` with any argument.
+Technically, we can use standalone classes for our errors, because JavaScript allows to use `throw` with any argument.
 But if we inherit from `Error`, then it becomes possible to use `obj instanceof Error` check to identify error objects.
 So it's better to inherit from it.

 As we build our application, our own errors naturally form a hierarchy, for instance `HttpTimeoutError` may inherit from `HttpError`.
 Examples will follow soon.